 Many modern gauges are now digital rather than analog and these automatically indicate the decade of pressure as well as indicating whatever vacuum measuring unit you select.
 (See Fig. 7)

 Different applications of vacuum in industry and science tend to use a favorite vacuum measuring unit, but from this discussion we can see the relationship between them.
-If any reader would like a copy of a reference chart showing how all these units line up, please send a request to the writer at: [email protected]

 References: Sparnaay, M.J.
 1992 Adventures In Vacuums Published by North-Holland, The Netherlands